-- You have been in the employment for at least ninety days before delivery.
+- You have been in employment for at least ninety days before delivery.

-If you fulfill the above, you qualify for sixteen weeks paid maternity leave.
+If you fulfill the above, you qualify for sixteen weeks of paid maternity leave.

 The Singapore Employment Act prohibits your employer to dismiss you because you are expecting delivery.
 Neither should you be fired after delivery, as the Act stipulates here.

 - Your employer cannot dismiss you while on your maternity leave.